 - Pertinent records, exhibits, and written statements (including student impact statements) may be accepted as information for consideration by a Student Conduct Board at the discretion of the chairperson and/or the Student Conduct Administrator.
 If accepted, impact statements or statements of support are not considered during determination of findings.

-- All procedural questions are subject to the final decision of the Executive Director for Equity.
+- All procedural questions are subject to the final decision of the Dean of the College.

 - After the portion of the Student Conduct Hearing concludes in which all pertinent information has been received, the Student Conduct Board shall determine (by majority vote if the Student Conduct Board consists of more than one person) whether the Accused Student has violated each section of the Student Code of Conduct or other policy which the student is alleged to have violated.

 - The Student Conduct Board’s determination shall be made on the basis of whether, based upon the available information, it is more likely than not that the Accused Student violated the Student Code or policy.

 - Formal rules of process, procedure, and/or technical rules of evidence, such as are applied in criminal or civil court, are not used in Student Conduct proceedings.

 - If an Accused Student, with notice, does not appear for or participate in a Student Conduct Hearing, the information in support of the charges shall be presented and considered for decision even if the Accused Student is not present.